Northwestern University "Wildcat" Marching Band: Recent history (1996–present)

 In 1996, Mallory Thompson was hired to fill the Director of Bands position left vacant by Paynter's passing.
 That season the team went to the Florida Citrus Bowl, and NUMB featured the Northwestern Percussion Ensemble in its performance of Malagueña.
 Peterson parted ways with the university following the 1996 season and was replaced by Rodney Dorsey, who served through 1999.
-Daniel J. Farris, NUMB's current director, was hired as Director of Athletic Bands in 2000.
+Daniel J. Farris was hired as Director of Athletic Bands in 2000.

 Recent post-season appearances include: the Alamo Bowl (2000, 2008), the Motor City Bowl (2003), the Sun Bowl (2005), the Outback Bowl (2010, 2016), the Ticket City Bowl (2011), the Meineke Car Care Bowl of Texas (2011), the Gator Bowl (2013), the Pinstripe Bowl (2016), the Music City Bowl (2017), the Holiday Bowl (2018), the Las Vegas Bowl (2023) and the Big Ten Championship (2018).

 A major milestone for the group in this period was when Northwestern Athletics began funding the band in 2011.
 Funding has allowed the band to operate on a larger budget, meaning that the band can report earlier for band camp and pays to stay in university housing during the weeks before Northwestern's fall quarter begins.
 The band was also able to purchase new uniforms in 2011.

 NUMB's instrumentation includes brass and woodwind sections, a drum line, a color guard, one to three drum majors, and in some seasons, a feature twirler.
 The band is an all-volunteer ensemble with placement auditions only for the drum line, and students may receive academic credit for participation.

 In 2022 the Northwestern University Libraries completed digitizing nearly 400 videos of the marching band's performances and other activities from the 1930s through the 1990s, as well as those of other ensembles, its largest audiovisual preservation project to date.

 As of the end of the 2023-24 Northwestern academic year, Mallory Thompson retired as the Northwestern Director of Bands.
 In her place, Robert Taylor has stepped in as the Director of Bands.
-In September 2025 NUMB's director Daniel Farris announced his retirement.
+In September 2025 NUMB's director Daniel Farris announced his retirement after 26 seasons.
+Michael Parker, a doctoral conducting graduate from Michigan State University, was announced as his replacement.